PPF Account,PPF Interest rate,PPF Rules,PPF Calculator-The Ultimate guide !

 Here,one thing to be considered is that the tenure for maturity starts from the immediate next financial year in which PPF Account has been opened.

 e.g. If you open the account in Sep 2016,then 15 years count starts from 1st April’17 for maturity calculation.So,the 15 years tenure will be 1st April’17 plus 15 years.

 4. PPF Rate of Interest :

 PPF Rate of Interest is decided by the Government of India and revisions are made from time to time.
 PPF amount yields a fixed rate of interest.
-PPF Interest for the first 2 quarters of F.Y.2016-17 was 8.1% p.a.
+PPF interest rates are as follows :

 Depositing in PPF Account before 5th of a calendar month fetches you maximum interest.
 The same has been explained with the help of an example below.Keep reading further to grab more information….

 PPF is considered as the best tax efficient tool because of the EEE nature it has.(here E stands for Exempt from tax)

 You can claim a Tax deduction Under Section 80 C of Income Tax act,for contribution made towards PPF upto a maximum of Rs.1.5 lakhs.